 Defining the shape of what we need to know and why.

-That sequence — define first, implementation second, measurement third — is deliberate.
+That sequencing is deliberate.
 A clear contract makes the implementation testable.
 An unclear contract makes the implementation a moving target.
-So this report is about the contract.
+So this is about the contract.

 Start with the schema-naming drift from Report 001.
 Two products, same architect, same house style, divergent schemas.
-Three plausible explanations for the drift, indistinguishable from the outside.
+Three plausible explanations, indistinguishable from the outside.

 Now imagine a receipt for the build that produced the second product.
 What would it have to contain to tell you which of the three scenarios actually occurred?

-You'd need a record of the dialogue — every clarifying question the agent raised and how it was answered.
-Without that, you cannot tell whether the agent asked.
-That gives you steps[], an ordered, typed sequence of every action and exchange.
+You would need a record of the dialogue — every clarifying question the agent raised and how it was answered.
+Without that, you cannot tell whether or what the agent asked.
+So the receipt needs steps[]: an ordered, typed sequence of every action and exchange in the session.

-You'd need each step typed by intent, not just by mechanism.
+Each step needs to be typed by intent, not just by mechanism.
 A tool call is a mechanism.
-"Agent asked a clarifying question; human gave a response; agent acknowledged the rule; agent did something different anyway" — that is a sequence of typed events: clarifying_question, response, confirmation, override.
+"Agent asked a clarifying question; principal gave a response; agent acknowledged the rule; agent did something different anyway" — that is a sequence of typed events: clarifying_question, response, confirmation, override.
 Without typing, you can reconstruct what happened but not what kind of conversation it was.

-You'd need the halt events called out as first-class.
+The halt events need to be called out as first-class.
 The moment an agent encounters something not in its closed vocabulary and refuses to invent — "this pattern doesn't match what I'm allowed to do; I'm asking rather than guessing" — is the methodology working.
 That refusal needs to be visible in the receipt, not buried inside step content.
 So steps[].halt_triggered is its own boolean, and halt_reason is its own typed enum.

 That gets you most of the way to diagnosing the schema-naming drift.
 But not all the way.